Code-Institute-Submissions/bandproject-1/README.md

     git remote add origin *URL TO NEW GITHUB REPO* git push origin master
     ```
-Credits
+# Credits

 Content

-The text for section Y was copied from the Wikipedia article Z
+For the gallery ideas where taken from https://mobirise.com/bootstrap-gallery/responsiveimagegallery.html
+The infromation on the dj in the about me page was taken from https://en.wikipedia.org/wiki/Deadmau5
+All other content was written by myself.

 Media
-The photos used in this site were obtained from ...
+Images taken from Google Search, and believed to qualify under fair use, due to nonprofit educational use.
+Videos where taken from Youtube.
+Playable album is from Spotify.

 Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this site from visiting various band sites.
+My mentor  Maranatha Ilesanmi was a huge help throughout the project.
+Thanks to all members of the Code Institute Slack workspace